pagekit/docs/basics/themes.md

 # Themes

-<p class="uk-article-lead">Create your own theme to control the look of your site.</p>
+<p class="uk-article-lead">Create a theme to change the look of your site.</p>

-To get started with creating your own theme, ckeck out the [Theme Guide](guide-theme.md).
+To get started with creating your own theme, read the [Theme Guide](guide-theme.md).
 Afterwards, this documents offers more information and advanced configuration possibilities.